Khushisamundre29/Khushisamundre29/README.md

 I'm **Khushi**, a passionate **Full-Stack Developer** .

-I build complete web applications using the **MERN stack** React.js, Node.js, Express.js, and MongoDB — and enjoy understanding how everything connects, from the UI all the way to the backend and database.
+I build complete web applications using the **MERN stack** React.js, Node.js, Express.js, and MongoDB and enjoy understanding how everything connects, from the UI all the way to the backend and database.

 Recently, I built an **AI-powered MCP server** using Python that connects real-time Indian stock market data with Claude, exploring the cutting edge of **AI tool integration and Model Context Protocol (MCP)**.

-I enjoy problem-solving, creating user-friendly products, and picking up new technologies fast — whether it's a new framework, protocol, or cloud service.
+I enjoy problem-solving, creating user-friendly products, and picking up new technologies fast whether it's a new framework, protocol, or cloud service.

 Currently diving deeper into **DSA, system design, and scalable backend architecture** to write cleaner and more production-ready code.

-Open to **internship opportunities** where I can contribute meaningfully, grow with a team, and work on real problems that matter.

 Outside of coding, I enjoy designing with Figma/Canva, reading, and following tech innovations. 🚀